abertschi/arquillian-extension-aspectj/README.md

 # arquillian-extension-aspectj

-A JBoss Arquillian extension for AspectJ.
+> A JBoss Arquillian extension for AspectJ.

+This extension compile-time weaves (CTW) classes in your arquillian deployment.

+## Usage

+Add arquillian-extension-aspectj in scope test to your maven project.

+    <groupId>ch.abertschi.arquillian</groupId>
+    <artifactId>arquillian-extension-aspectj</artifactId>
+    <version>0.0.1-SNAPSHOT</version>
+    <scope>test</scope>

+Add your configuration file to *META-INF/aspectj.json* of your deployment.

 ## API

-Generate a configuration file and add it as a manifest resource to your deployment.
+Generate a configuration file *aspectj.json* and add it as a manifest resource to your deployment.

 ```java